-Services that are covered for you What you must pay when you get these services Wision care Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
+Services that are covered for you What you must pay when you get these services Vision care Covered services include: Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
 Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts • You pay 20% coinsurance per visit. • For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
-People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older, and Hispanic Americans who are 65 or older • You pay \$0.
-For people with diabetes, screening for diabetic retinopathy is covered once per year • You pay 20% coinsurance. • One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.) • You pay \$0.
+People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older, and Hispanic Americans who are 65 or older • You pay \$0. • For people with diabetes, screening for diabetic retinopathy is covered once per year • You pay 20% coinsurance. • One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.) • You pay \$0.

-Vision care (non-Medicare covered)

-Prior authorization (approval in advance) IS required for a routine eye exam and materials.
+Services that are covered for you What you must pay when you get these services Vision care (non-Medicare covered) Prior authorization (approval in advance) IS required for a routine eye exam and materials.
 Use the Vision Directory or go to blueshieldca.com/find-a-doctor to locate a provider participating in the Vision Service Plan (VSP) (Blue Shield Vision Plan Administrator) network.

-- Routine Eye Exam - Contact lenses or eyeglasses (frames and lenses) - Services do not apply to the plan's maximum out-of-pocket limit.

-- You pay \$0 for one exam per year. - You pay \$0 for either contact lenses OR for one pair of eyeglasses (frames and lenses) priced up to \$300 every year.
+Covered services include: Routine Eye Exam Contact lenses or eyeglasses (frames and lenses) Services do not apply to the plan's maximum out-of-pocket limit.
+You pay \$0 for one exam per year.
+You pay \$0 for either contact lenses OR for one pair of eyeglasses (frames and lenses) priced up to \$300 every year.
 If you choose contact lenses or eyeglasses (lenses and frames) priced above \$300, you are responsible for the difference.

-"Welcome to Medicare" preventive visit

-The plan covers the one-time "Welcome to Medicare" preventive visit.
+Welcome to Medicare" preventive visit The plan covers the one-time "Welcome to Medicare" preventive visit.
 The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.

-Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.

-There is no coinsurance. copayment, or deductible for the "Welcome to Medicare" preventive visit.
+There is no coinsurance, copayment, or deductible for the "Welcome to Medicare" preventive visit.